Irredentism: Ethnicity and nationalism

 Another factor commonly cited as a force fueling irredentism is discrimination against the main ethnic group in the enclave.
 Irredentist states often try to legitimize their aggression against neighbors by presenting them as humanitarian interventions aimed at protecting their discriminated ethnic kin.
-This justification was used, for example, in Adolf Hitler's irredentist annexation of the Sudetenland, in Armenia's intervention in Nagorno-Karabakh, and in Russia's annexation of Crimea.
-Some theorists, like David S. Siroky and Christopher W. Hale, hold that there is little empirical evidence for arguments based on ethnic homogeneity and discrimination.
-On this view, they are mainly used as a pretext to hide different goals, such as material gain.
+This justification was used, for example, in Armenia's engagement in the Nagorno-Karabakh conflict, in Serbia's involvement in the Croatian War of Independence, and in Russia's annexation of Crimea.
+Some political theorists, like David S. Siroky and Christopher W. Hale, hold that there is little empirical evidence for arguments based on ethnic homogeneity and discrimination.
+In this view, they are mainly used as a pretext to hide other goals, such as material gain.

 Another relevant factor is the outlook of the population inhabiting the territory to be annexed.
 The desire of the irredentist state to annex a foreign territory and the desire of that territory to be annexed do not always overlap.
 In some cases, a minority group does not want to be annexed, as was the case for the Crimean Tatars in Russia's annexation of Crimea.
 In other cases, a minority group would want to be annexed but the intended parent state is not interested.

 Power and economy

-Various accounts emphasize the role of power and economic benefits as reasons for irredentism.
+Various accounts stress the role of power and economic benefits as reasons for irredentism.
 Realist explanations focus on the power balance between the irredentist state and the target state: the more this power balance shifts in favor of the irredentist state, the more likely violent conflicts become.
 A key factor in this regard is also the reaction of the international community, i.e. whether irredentist claims are tolerated or rejected.
 Irredentism can be used as a tool or pretext to increase the parent state's power.
-Rational choice accounts are closely related but focus more on the internal power dynamics within the irredentist state.
-On this view, irredentism is a tool used by the elites to secure their political interests.
+Rational choice theories study how irredentism is caused by decision-making processes of certain groups within a state.
+In this view, irredentism is a tool used by elites to secure their political interests.
 They do so by appealing to popular nationalist sentiments.
 This can be used, for example, to gain public support against political rivals or to divert attention away from domestic problems.

 Other explanations focus on economic factors.
-For example, larger states enjoy certain advantages that come with having an increased market and decreased per capita cost of defense.
-However, there are also certain disadvantages to having a bigger state, such as the difficulties that come with accommodating a wider range of citizens' preferences.
+For example, larger states enjoy advantages that come with having an increased market and decreased per capita cost of defense.
+However, there are also disadvantages to having a bigger state, such as the challenges that come with accommodating a wider range of citizens' preferences.
 Based on these lines of thought, it has been argued that states are more likely to advocate irredentist claims if the enclave is a relatively rich territory.